IEEEBerkeley/hope-www/labs/charger/schematic.rst

 - Some form of protection circuitry as mentioned in `The Big Picture`_.
 More on this later in the lab.

+- Form factor small enough to fit in an automotive 12V outlet

 - Minimum cost